-Police: Man shot to death after forcing his way into Bob Pettit Boulevard apartment
+Police: Man shot to death after forcing his way into Tigerland apartment

 Latest Weather Blog

-Police: Man shot to death after forcing his way into Bob Pettit Boulevard apartment
+Police: Man shot to death after forcing his way into Tigerland apartment

 BATON ROUGE - Police say a Thursday (March 18) night shooting resulted in the death of a 25-year-old who is said to have forced his way into a Bob Pettit Boulevard apartment.